NCERT Book Solutions Class 7 Geography Chapter 4

 (i) Wet clothes take longer time to dry on a humid day?

 Answer: Wet clothes take longer time to dry on a humid day because the amount of water in the air is more on a humid day than on a sunny day.
-Due to which, the rate of evaporation decreases and air soaks in less water from the clothes.
+Due to this, the rate of evaporation decreases and air soaks in less water from the clothes.

 (ii) Amount of insolation decreases from the equator towards poles?

 Answer: Insolation is the incoming solar energy intercepted by the earth.
-Amount of insolation decreases from the equator toward poles, because sun rays fall vertically on the equator and slant on the poles.
+Amount of insolation decreases from the equator toward poles because sun rays fall vertically on the equator and slant on the poles.

 The chapter “Air” from the NCERT Geography book deals with: